She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 That was how Christmas Eve began.

-Mariana’s apartment was on the third floor of a building with peeling paint and a front buzzer that only worked if you hit it with your thumb twice.
-The hallway smelled faintly of laundry soap and old radiators.
-Inside, the apartment was neat, warm, and very small.
+Mariana’s apartment was on the third floor of a building whose buzzer only worked if you pressed it twice and then hit it with your thumb.
+The hallway smelled faintly of laundry soap, old radiator heat, and cabbage from someone else’s supper.
+Inside, the apartment was small, neat, warm, and obviously lived in.

-The careful repairs on the kitchen chairs.
-The shoes lined up by size near the door.
-The school drawings on the refrigerator.
-The table by the window that had clearly served as dining table, homework desk, and ironing station in the same day.
+The narrow table by the window that had clearly served as a dining table, school desk, ironing station, and bill-paying surface in the same week.

 It was not stylish.

-Mariana tied an apron around her waist and pointed at the potatoes.
+Mariana tied on an apron and pointed at a pile of potatoes.

 “You peel.”